AdebisiJoe/phishing-linker-app/readme.md

-Sure!
-Here is a detailed and beautiful README for your phishing-linker-app:

----

 # Phishing Linker App

 A Node.js and Express.js application for identifying and linking similar phishing websites based on common patterns or indicators.
 The app uses ArangoDB for data storage and provides RESTful APIs for basic CRUD operations.